top of page

 Dr. Clint Rissmann

-Adjunct Senior Fellow, Waterways Centre for Freshwater Management
+Adjunct Senior Fellow, Waterways Centre for Freshwater Management, University of Canterbury and Lincoln University

 Prior to founding Land and Water Science, Clint has worked in the research and Regional Council science sector.
 Clint has over 15 years’ experience in the geothermal, greenhouse gas and water quality industries.
 His work includes delivering national and international assessments for geothermal exploration and resource assessment, landfill gas dynamics and environmental forensics including site and regional scale water quality assessments.
 He is also the leading proponent of the Physiographic Approach to understanding spatial variation in water quality outcomes, which is based upon an integrated understanding of the relationships between soil, geology, hydrology and biogeochemistry.
 Clint is a Senior Adjunct Fellow at the Waterways Center for Freshwater Management and a Project Scientist with the National Science Challenge.
 He is actively involved in supervising postgraduate students and is passionate about data-led scientific inquiry.

-Lead Earth and Environmental Scientist
+Lead Geospatial Scientist

 Dr. Saeed Rahimi

 Saeed is a Geospatial Information Scientist with more than 7 years of experience working in civil engineering, surveying, and electric power distribution companies as GIS analyst and consultant.
 Saeed’s research interests span various aspects of spatiotemporal data analysis including causal modelling, agent-based modelling, pattern recognition and explanation.
 In particular, Saeed is interested in exploring/adopting/advancing machine-learning techniques and artificial intelligence approaches to model geospatial dynamic phenomena (i.e., environmental processes, land use changes, animal and human movements, evolution of cities).
 He also performs basic research in the field of evolutionary computation (especially genetic programming) and spatial decision support systems.
-When not working, you can find Saeed climbing, at the gym, or reading about philosophy of science, history, or politics.

 Dr. Phil Clunies-Ross